bhatth2020/python/README.md

 # python
 comparing gradient descent with sigmoid and tanh activation functions

+# running the code

+one can use jupyter notebook to run this sample

 # output of reduction in loss using sigmoid and tanh activation functions

 Error at epoch with sigmoid 0: 0.4982595484906155